Educate the Whole Student

 Our students need learning opportunities that develop their essential knowledge and critical thinking abilities while striving for success.
 They should be simultaneously building skills in resiliency, communication, and healthy habits through a public education that works the muscles in students’ heads, bodies, and hearts.

-Students Receive a Robust Education
+Provide a Robust Education

 Fairfax is a fantastic school system, and all students should receive the promise of its resources.
 Access that includes language arts and math, science and STEM, civics and government, world languages, music & performing arts, visual art, physical education, outdoor learning, trade-based skills, and more is critical.
 Ultimately, students must graduate the school system prepared to seize opportunities for post-secondary learning, the workforce, or other identified goals.

 Foster Environmental Stewardship